rest-for-physics/rest-school/day2/session1/README.md

 ### Exercise 3.
 TRestTools

 TRestTools is a class that defines static methods that can be invoked directly.
 It contains generic methods that can be of utility at some point in the process of building a new REST metadata class or process, or inside REST macros/scripts.
-The different methods can be found documented at root [the following page](https://sultan.unizar.es/rest/classTRestTools.html).
+The different methods can be found documented in [the following page](https://sultan.unizar.es/rest/classTRestTools.html).

 Some of the methods found in TRestTools will allow us to operate with tables.
 The `data` directory inside the root [rest-school repository](https://github.com/rest-for-physics/rest-school) contains a binary table with extension `N150f` indicating us that it is a table with 150 columns, and its values are written with `float` precision.